-North Dorset District Council's financial performance for the year ended 31 March 2018 is as set out in the Comprehensive Income & Expenditure Summary and its financial position is as set out in the Balance Sheet and Cash Flow Statement.
-An additional statement has been added called the Expenditure and Funding Analysis which shows how annual expenditure is used and funded from resources such as government grants, council tax and business rates.
+North Dorset District Council's financial performance for the year ended 31 March 2019 is as set out in the Comprehensive Income & Expenditure Statement and its financial position is as set out in the Balance Sheet and Cash Flow Statement.
+The Expenditure and Funding Analysis shows how annual expenditure is used and funded from resources such as government grants, council tax and business rates.

-These financial statements have been prepared in line with the Code of Practice on Local Authority Accounting the United Kingdom 2017/18 (the Code).
-It is the purpose of this report to explain, in an easily understandable way the financial facts and performance in relation to North Dorset District Council.
+These financial statements have been prepared in line with the Code of Practice on Local Authority Accounting the United Kingdom 2018/19 (the Code).
+It is the purpose of this report to explain, in an easily understandable way, the financial facts and performance in relation to North Dorset District Council.

-This Statement of Accounts explains North Dorset District Council's finances during the financial year 2017/18 and its financial position at the end of that year.
-It follows approved accounting standards and is necessarily technical in parts.
+This Statement of Accounts explains North Dorset District Council's (the Council) finances during the financial year 2018/19 and its financial position at the end of that year.
+It follows approved accounting standards and is therefore technical in parts.

-The Narrative Report seeks to clarify the relationship between the Council's financial statements and other financial information North Dorset District Council reports externally.
+The Narrative Statement seeks to clarify the relationship between the Council financial statements and other financial information North Dorset District Council reports externally.